osandriets/ColorsTable/README.md

 # ColorsTable
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.6.
 Use Angular Material (Angular CDK, Angular Animations).
 This table with 2 columns: 1.
 Color name, 2.
 Color (use background).
+With sorting.

 To setup project run this script in project folder